RabbirBR/ProjectManagementSuite/readme.md

 <h2>Functionalities still Under Development.</h2>
 <ul>
-	<li>Load Project details when a project is cliked on from the sidebar.</li>
+	<li>Load Project details when a project is clicked on from the sidebar.</li>
 	<li>Add Tasks to project.</li>
 	<li>Generate Gannt Chart using data in the system.</li>
 </ul>